 When some people die, the world loses the light of a kind and positive nature, and the world is that much darker today.
 I am sad and angry that she never got to shake off the worry of various illnesses, and then be able to meet a partner with whom she could grow old or older and have the children that she desired to.
 I am heartbroken at the depth of the loss for her parents, and the endless grieving that her closest friends and family must live with now that disease has taken her from them forever.
 Some people barely yield a reason and rationale for occupying their place on the Earth, and not a few make the world a worse place.
 When I see the smiling but pained photographs of her in the final and hardest months, I can barely keep myself from slamming my fist down on the table to express my fury at the years and the possibilities for happiness that illnesses deprived her of, others unable to do anything then and now do nothing but remember – so I am left to feel numbly sad and hopelessly angry instead.

 She suffered through many of the years of her life and, as sickness finally coerced her away to her eternal rest, freed from pain, losing her unique and youthful spirit still hurts in a profound way.
-In spite of our distance of time as well as place, my world is worse today with my old friend’s death, and, as meaningful as her legacy has been to me and others, I feel the world today has become that much more sad and dispirited and unfair with her being gone.
+In spite of our distance of time as well as place, my world is worse today with my old friend’s death, and, as meaningful as her legacy has been to me and others, I feel the world today is dark and dispirited in ways too miserable and unkind for words with her being gone.